LOADING

 READ MORE :

-Note: You can check if your phone/tablet is compatible with Android Wear by visiting g.co/WearCheck in your Android browser.
+Note: You can check if your phone or tablet is compatible with Android Wear by visiting g.co/WearCheck in your Android browser.

 display the Samsung Gear Live graces, a 1.63-inch Super AMOLED display having a resolution of 320×320 pixels.
-The pixel density turns out to be 280 ppm approximately, and given the distance from which you will see this display, it will look very sharp.
+The pixel density turns out to be approximately 280 ppm, and given the distance from which you will see this display, it will look very sharp.
 The LG G Watch packs a slightly bigger, but not better, 1.65-inch IPS LCD.
 The PPI count is 240.
 It won’t be as sharp as the Gear Live’s display, but it won’t pixelate either.
-AMOLED displays produce saturated color, and personally, I don’t like them, but hey, are we going to watch a movie on this tiny display?
-The G Watch with its IPS LCD will produce natural-looking colors, but it’s a matter of personal taste.
+AMOLED displays produce saturated colors, and I don’t like them, but hey, will we watch a movie on this tiny display?
+With its IPS LCD, the G Watch will produce natural-looking colors, but it’s a matter of personal taste.
 What do you want?
 Vibrant colors or natural colors?

-BatterySamsung Gear Live is equipped with a 300 mAh battery, while the LG G Watch gets its power from a 400 mAh battery.
-Gear Live has more pixels to feed, but the presence of an AMOLED display makes up for this by turning off the pixels for displaying black color.
-The stock watch face on the Android Wear is black, so theoretically, Gear Live would beat LG G Watch in terms of idle time if it also had that same 400 mAh battery.
-The results of testing done by folks at arstechnica indicate that the G Watch has better battery backup.
-The results are based on real-life usage and conclude that both these watches can easily last for a day on a single recharge.
+BatterySamsung Gear Live has a 300 mAh battery, while the LG G Watch gets its power from a 400 mAh battery.
+Gear Live has more pixels to feed, but the presence of an AMOLED display makes up for this by turning off the pixels to display a black color.
+The stock watch face on the Android Wear is black, so theoretically, Gear Live would beat the LG G Watch in terms of idle time if it also had that same 400 mAh battery.
+The testing results of folks at Arstechnica indicate that the G Watch has better battery backup.
+The results are based on real-life usage, and it is concluded that both these watches can easily last a day on a single recharge.

 Ease of UseThe Gear Live has a curved back, and the LG G Watch has a flat back.
 So, unless you have a lot of fat around your wrist, you will feel that the Gear Live is much more comfortable for prolonged use than the G Watch.

-MemoryLG G Watch and Samsung Gear Live both have 512 MB of RAM and 4 GB internal storage.
-Given that you’ll mostly be using your smartwatch to receive notifications and directions, 512 MB of RAM seems more than enough.
-You also won’t be installing too many apps on your smartwatch, so 4 GB also sounds adequate.
+MemoryLG G Watch and Samsung Gear Live have 512 MB of RAM and 4 GB internal storage.
+Since you’ll mostly be using your smartwatch to receive notifications and directions, 512 MB of RAM seems more than enough.
+You won’t install too many apps on your smartwatch, so 4 GB sounds adequate.

-these smartwatches run on Android Wear OS and do not support any kind of skin/theme.
-However, manufacturers are allowed to put in their own watch faces to differentiate their smartwatch from the other brands.
-Both Gear Live and G Watch come with pre-installed watch faces from Samsung and LG, respectively.
+These smartwatches run on Android Wear OS and do not support any skin/theme.
+However, manufacturers can install their watch faces to differentiate their smartwatches from other brands.
+Gear Live and G Watch have pre-installed Samsung and LG watch faces.

-Sensors and ProtectionThe G Watch and Gear Live come with the usual sensors like accelerometer, proximity sensor, and gyroscope.
-The Gear Live also sports a heart rate monitor to please the fitness freaks.
-These watches are also IP67 certified for dust proofing and water resistance, allowing you to wash your hands, do gardening, and other daily chores without any worries.
+Sensors and ProtectionThe G Watch and Gear Live come with the usual sensors, such as an accelerometer, proximity sensor, and gyroscope.
+The Gear Live also sports a heart rate monitor to please fitness freaks.
+These watches are also IP67 certified for dustproofing and water resistance, allowing you to wash your hands, garden, and do other daily chores without any worries.

 Price TagThe Gear Live has an asking price of USD 199, and the G Watch can be yours for just USD 229.
 Both watches can be bought directly from the Google Play Store.